isomerpages/csc-inn/_playbook/2a-story-of-bricklayers.md

 ---
 <br/>
-At the end of the story, you should have a discussion with your participants to frame their views about participating in your program with questions such as, “What are your expectations of the program?” or “What do you hope to achieve from this workshop?”
+**STEP 2**
+Move participants into breakout groups to discuss their expectations of the program or class rules.
 This is to encourage them to begin the program positively with an end in mind (The 7 habits of highly effective people, Stephen Covey).

+Suggested conversation starters:
+   * What are your expectations of the program?
+   * What do you hope to achieve from this workshop?
+   * How can we ensure a conducive environment for learning?

+**STEP 3**
+Gather the participants back in and select 2-3 of them to share their expectations or co-created class rules.
+Due to time constraints, not everyone will get to share.

+**STEP 4**
+Copy and paste the participants' expectations and co-created rules onto a slide, then present it as a visual reminder during breaks.